Sacco and Vanzetti

 Celebrated writers, artists, and academics pleaded for their pardon or for a new trial.
 Harvard law professor and future Supreme Court justice Felix Frankfurter argued for their innocence in a widely read Atlantic Monthly article that was later published in book form.
 Even the Italian fascist dictator Benito Mussolini was convinced of their innocence and attempted to pressure American authorities to have them released.
-The two were scheduled to die in April 1927, accelerating the outcry.
+The two were scheduled to be executed in April 1927, accelerating the outcry.
 Responding to a massive influx of telegrams urging their pardon, Massachusetts governor Alvan T. Fuller appointed a three-man commission to investigate the case.
 After weeks of secret deliberation that included interviews with the judge, lawyers, and several witnesses, the commission upheld the verdict.
 Sacco and Vanzetti were executed in the electric chair just after midnight on August 23, 1927.

-Investigations in the aftermath of the executions continued throughout the 1930s and '40s.
-The publication of the men's letters, containing eloquent professions of innocence, intensified belief in their wrongful execution.
-Additional ballistics tests and incriminating statements by the men's acquaintances have clouded the case.
+Investigations in the aftermath of the executions continued throughout the 1930s and 1940s.
+The publication of the men's letters, containing eloquent professions of innocence, intensified the public's belief in their wrongful execution.
+A ballistic test performed in 1961 suggested that the pistol found on Sacco was used to commit the murders, though later commentators have questioned its reliability and conclusiveness, given questions about the chain of custody and possible manipulation of evidence.
 On August 23, 1977—the 50th anniversary of the executions—Massachusetts Governor Michael Dukakis issued a proclamation that Sacco and Vanzetti had been unfairly tried and convicted and that "any disgrace should be forever removed from their names".
+The proclamation however, did not include a pardon.